Provider Frequently Asked Questions

 ArrowForward

 Yes.
-When a patient has exhausted their grant amount and their enrollment is automatically renewed, TAF will send them a new member card with a new group number.
-Patients must give their provider their new member card.
+When a patient has exhausted their grant amount and their enrollment is automatically renewed, TAF will send them a new Member Card with a new group number.
+Patients must give you their new Member Card.

 ArrowForward

-No. If a patient receives a grant in last quarter of the year, they will receive two member cards: one for the current year and an additional one for the upcoming year.
-They must give their provider their new member card.
+No. If a patient receives a grant in the last quarter of the year, they will receive two Member Cards: one for the current year and an additional one for the upcoming year.
+They must give you their new Member Card.

 ArrowForward